neonira/neonira.github.io/_posts/2018-06-03-CollatzSequence.md

 ### Digit mutation conclusion

-The canonical forms used on paragraphs 2.1 and 2.2, covers individually all the numbers that end with a digit from <span class='digit digit0'></span> to <span class='digit digit9'></span>.
+The canonical forms used on paragraphs 2.1 and 2.2, covers individually all the numbers that end with a digit from 0 to 9.
 They form a partition of &#x2115;.
 This partition is fully covering &#x2115; as each number ends by one of the 10 digits.

 One way to understand the digit mutation tables, is to consider the canonical form as a generative suite of the input number, and applying <cite class='kw'>&eta;</cite> or <cite class='kw'>&omega;</cite> will create a generative suite of the output number that will end with a predicted digit.